reyestech/Splunk-Web-Site-Defacement/README.md

 ## Defacement Step 117 — The Means
 What was the average password length used in the password brute-forcing attempt?
-> Answer guidance: Round to the closest whole integer.
-For example, "5" is not "5.23213"
 - We are confident that we have all the necessary information in this index.
 We can start by organizing the data by using "| eval length=len(passwd) " and heading to the "length" in INTERESTING FIELDS.
 And we see an average of 6. `Pictures 3.4`
 - I also found that you can use "| eval length=len(passwd) " and "| stats avg(length)" in our query to get the integer. `Pictures 3.5`
 - Enter Search: index=botsv1 imreallynotbatman.com sourcetype="stream:http" dest_ip="192.168.250.70" http_method="POST" username passwd
 - Enter Search: | rex field=form_data "passwd=(?<passwd>\w+)" | eval length=len(passwd) | stats avg(length)

 Goal: Measure average brute-force password length (round to nearest whole).
-Answer guidance: Return a whole number (e.g., 6).
-**SPL**
+> Answer guidance: Round to the closest whole integer.
+For example, "5" is not "5.23213" **SPL**
 ```
 index=botsv1 sourcetype=stream:http dest_ip=192.168.250.70 http_method=POST form_data=*username*passwd*